RTI-BDI/ros2bdi_build_workspace/README.md

 5. Configure Webots to run locally:

     We will run webots on host machine (while ros2bdi and plansys2 are running on docker).
-    To do so, Webots 2023_b needs to be installed and webots local simulation python server whould be listening on port 2000:
+    To do so, Webots 2023_b needs to be installed and webots local simulation python server should be listening on port 2000:

     On LINUX
     ```console